nyx-project/vyhub-documentation/docs/guide/property.md

 Additionally, properties can also have a value.
 For example the `server_group` property of a group specifies the in-game group associated to it.

+## Default Properties

+It is possible to assign users with default properties.
+Users (also non-logged-in) inherit the properties from the serverbundle `default_group`.

+> Default properties also apply to non-logged-in users.

+**Example**: Every user can display serverbundle specific bans, when the serverbundle's default group has the `ban_show` property.

 ## Additional infos for developers

 > The features below are not yet implemented in the web UI and may be overwritten when editing a group via the web UI.